 However, it is better not to be so close as it will constantly be affected by the surrounding cavities.

-The transom placement should help you view both sides of the ship without any blocking, such as floatation pods, anchors, or outboard motor.
+The transom placement should help you view both sides of the ship without any blocking, such as floatation pods, anchors, or outboard motors.

 It needs to be always in contact with the water.
 Putting it up or down even for one inch and placing it in the water can result in a huge difference.